MEETING SCHEDULE

 4:00 - 5:00 pm

-AI for Regulatory Professionals - Lessons from the Field: Best Practices for AI in Regulatory Work sponsored by Compliance and Development Network
+AI for Regulatory Professionals - Lessons from the Field: Best Practices for AI in Regulatory Work sponsored by Connections & Development Network

 AI is no longer on the horizon – it’s an operational reality reshaping how regulatory work gets done.
 However, adoption without a clear strategy risks undermining the expertise and accountability on which our industry depends.